 Know these before rolling out ESOPs

-- Know the law of the land: The ESOP policy should be designed complying with the laws and rules of the country in which the company is registered.
-Lack of awareness of local tax laws might turn out to be a hurdle when it comes to diluting and liquidating equity
+- Know the law of the land: The ESOP policy should be designed to comply with the laws and rules of the country in which the company is registered.
+Lack of awareness of local tax laws might turn out to be a hurdle when it comes to diluting and liquidating equity.

 - Align the ESOP design to your vision: Founders should grant ESOPs if they find an employee mission-critical for accomplishing organizational goals.
 This approach would also align employees closer to the organizational vision

 - Customize the ESOP policy: Build it from scratch.
 The plan should be flexible, employee-friendly, and suit your roadmap.

 - Communication with employees: “While giving out ESOPs, have a one-on-one discussion with the team member and talk about the business to the extent you have visibility (next round of funding, exit plans, anticipated dilution, etc).
 Keep the plan completely transparent.
 Be open to feedback and give realistic numbers when employees ask about the money they can potentially make on the sale,” says Hari.
 It is a good practice to compare the expected wealth with the company’s growth trajectory and valuation.
 Let the employee have a bird’s eye view of the venture and the possibility of wealth creation.